 The Transregional Academy promotes intensive peer-to-peer debates and encourages new perspectives grown from debates in small discussion groups.
 Participants take an active part in contributing to the program’s structure and content.
 They present their individual research, co-design thematic discussion groups, and are involved in organizing the workshops.
 While most of the work is conducted in an intensive small-group atmosphere, the Transregional Academy also presents its work to the public through general lectures and open panel discussions.

-The Transregional Academy is part of the strategic cooperation between the Forum Transregionale Studien and the Max Weber Stiftung – Deutsche Geisteswissenschaftliche Institute im Ausland.
+The Transregional Academy is a format of the Forum Transregionale Studien and part of the strategic cooperation with the Max Weber Stiftung – Deutsche Geisteswissenschaftliche Institute im Ausland.
 It is supported by the German Federal Ministry for Education and Research (Bundesministerium für Bildung und Forschung, BMBF).

 The Berlin-based Forum Transregionale Studien is a research organization that promotes the internationalization of research in the humanities and social sciences.
 It is dedicated to a research agenda that systematically links disciplinary approaches and the expertise of area studies, by focusing on entanglements and interactions across national, cultural or regional borders.
 The Forum is supported by the Land of Berlin.

 The Max Weber Stiftung promotes global research, concentrated around the areas of social sciences, cultural studies, and the humanities.
 Research is conducted at ten institutes in various countries worldwide with distinctive and independent focal points.
 Through its globally operating institutes, the Foundation is able to contribute to the communication and networking between Germany and the host countries or regions of its establishments.